dbharbin/TrustedFirmware-OpenCI-Users-Guide/README.md

 1. Add Watchers
    * It's probably a good idea to add Don Harbin to the Watchers on the ticket.

-# TF LAVA instance - tf.validation.linaro.org
+# TF LAVA instance

-LAVA instance for the Trusted Firmware project is set up in Linaro Harston LAB.
+The [LAVA instance](https://tf.validation.linaro.org) for the Trusted Firmware project is set up in Linaro Harston LAB.
 It consists of lava-master running on a hosted bare metal server, lava-dispatcher running on the same server.
 Additional dispatchers are deployed using Raspberry Pi 4 hardware.
 More details below.

 TF LAVA instance settings are stored in salt and ansible repositories:
 * Salt repository: https://git.linaro.org/lava/lava-lab.git/